 - Break down of red blood cells occurs too quickly

 Hemoglobin is a protein that carries oxygen from the lungs to other organs in the body.
 It is found in the blood, predominantly in the red blood cells (erythrocytes) along with iron.
-When a patient has this condition, the oxygen-carrying capacity of the blood is reduced, and organs may not receive enough oxygen to function properly.
+When a patient has this condition, it reduces the oxygen-carrying capacity of the blood, and organs may not receive enough oxygen to function properly.

 To further ensure oxygen supply to the organs, the organism typically reacts by increasing the heart rate to pump blood faster through the circulation.
 However, this makes it easier for the body to reach its stress limits.
 Typical symptoms of anemia include easy fatigue, shortness of breath, especially during physical exertion, and frequent headaches.